dailyemerald/gameday-twitter-avatar/README.md

 gameday-twitter-avatar
 ======================

+Example:

     <img src="http://gameday-twitter-avatar.herokuapp.com/twitter/ivarvong">

-... for instance.
+embeds my avatar in a page.

 I'm using in an AngularJS app.
 It runs great on Heroku.
 It caches the redirect in Memcache.
+It is not the most beautiful code.